 If you have a little boy chances are he likes toy cars.
 Even if somehow he doesn’t I bet he still has toy cars.
 It’s a fact :)… inside every boys toy collection there is definitely a die cast car or two.
-My own little boy has too many toy cars, and when I say too many it just means that I am embarrassed to say the exact number of die cast toy cars he has.
+My own little boy has a lot of toy cars, and when I say too a lot it just means that I am embarrassed to say the exact number of die cast toy cars he has.
 Sure, not all of them were given to him by me (his grandad and uncles gave a substantial hand there) but a huge portion was supplied by dear ol’ dad and by doing that I learned a thing or two along the way.
 I’m not saying I’m proud of it, I’m just saying I know a lot about toy cars for someone who is not a hard-core collector.

 Maisto and Welly toy cars are a around the same price as Hot Wheels and Matchbox when you find them in shops but online their prices vary a lot and can sometimes be even more expensive.
-They tend to break even more than Majorette die cast cars and are the least durable cars from the major toy companies in the 1:64 scale range.
+They tend to break a lot and are the least durable cars from the major toy companies in the 1:64 scale range.
 If you have a baby in your house or a really small child I would avoid getting them as they are just not safe.
 The plastic on the bottom is of lesser quality and after a few months they just don’t run as well.
-Over a bit longer period of times Boys will use wrecked cars as make-belief cars that were in accidents, try to repair them and imagine all sorts of games.
+Over a bit longer period of times boys will use wrecked cars as make-belief cars that were in accidents, try to repair them and imagine all sorts of games.
 All though I find it cute I do not like it because when cars fall apart the metal parts can be a risk to both the children and the adults.
 One time I was only wearing socks while walking through the living room and my left foot found out just how unpleasant toy cars can be.

 I’ve only bought RMZ City toy cars a few times and will not do that ever again because the tires on the cars are made from real rubber which sounds cool but is not as little kids sometimes put them in their mouth and no-one likes choking hazards and I have a huge problem with going around the house looking for lost tires which sometimes seems like an eternity.
 However, they have larger models at the scale of about 1:36 which are really durable and come beautifully designed.
 You can check how they look and my thoughts on them in my article at RMZ City 1:36 Die-cast cars.

 A new player on the 1:64 market but not when it comes to die-cast cars is Bburago.
 I got my kid a Bburago 1:64 pack of 3 cars.
 This is the only pack I’ve seen on both the local market and online.
 Is this just an experiment I do not know.
 But it seems it could work as the cars I got were slightly cheaper than Hot Wheels and Matchbox.
 The bottom doesn’t seem as sturdy as with Mattel’s toys though but a single car hasn’t broken yet and they seem much sturdier than the Bburago 1:43 line which I’ve written about.
 The biggest selling point however is the incredible attention to detail, almost resembling that of Siku.
 Just look at the picture below.
 You can see a bunch of details on the cars: exhaust pipes, really detailed license plates, fuel… quite incredible.
 I will write a bigger article just so I can put all of the photos in it. (addendum: yep, after a few months of play 2 out of the 3 Bburago’s have broken down into a pile of pieces, so no go on that 🙁 ).
 A

 You can read a more detailed I wrote about them at Siku.
 There’s a bunch of cool photos there and some really nice looking models as well.